coltekin/ud-docs-tr/_tr-overview/tokenization.md

 # Tokenization

 Word tokenization of Turkish is similar to the other languages writing using Latin alphabet.
-However, syntactic analysis of Turkish often requires sub-word units as syntactic tokens.
-These tokens are called *inflectional groups* (IGs), and typically determined during morphological analysis/disambiguation in an NLP pipeline.
+However, syntactic analysis of Turkish often requires sub-word units as "syntactic words."
+These tokens are called *inflectional groups* (IGs) in Turkish NLP literature, and typically determined during morphological analysis/disambiguation.

 ## Inflectional Groups

 In Turkish (and some/all other Turkic languages), the POS of a word may change with suffixation in a way that diverge from derivational morphology observed in other languages.
-The important difference is that parts of the word may refer to different entities and/or predicates that carry their own inflectional features and participate in different syntactic relations.
+The important difference is
+that parts of a word may refer to different entities and/or actions may carry their own inflectional features and may participate in different syntactic relations.

 A typical example is the following sentence:
 ~~~~
-Mavi arabadakiler   gazete    okuyor.
+Mavi arabadakiler   uyuyor
-blue car-LOC-KI-PLU newspaper read-PROG
+blue car-LOC-KI-PLU sleep-PROG
-`the ones in the blue car are reading newspapers'
+`the ones in the blue car are sleeping'
 ~~~~

-In this example, the suffix *-ki* in word *arabadakiler* creates a new IG.
+In this example, the suffix *-ki* in word *arabadakiler* introduces a new syntacic unit.
-The first IG refers to a car, while the second IG refers to the people (in the car).
+The first IG refers to a car,
+while the second IG refers to the people (in the car).
 We split the word *arabadakiler* into two syntacitc units, which would be represented in  CoNLL-U as follows:

 ~~~~
 1   Mavi            mavi    ADJ     _
 2-3 arabadakiler    _
 2   _               araba   NOUN    _   Number=Sing|Case=Loc
-3   _               ki      NOUN    _   Number=Plur|Case=Nom
+3   _               -ki     NOUN    _   Number=Plur|Case=Nom
-4   gazete          gazete  NOUN    _
-5   okuyor          oku     VERB    _
+5   uyuyor          uyu     VERB    _
 6   .               .
 ~~~~
 In principle, instead of introducing unspecified surface form for the parts,